rewindio/github-pr-auditor/README.md

 This tool audits PRs in order to determine whether or not they were merged with appropriate approval.

-If the pull request does not meet the acceptance criteria, it will log an error linking the non-compliant pull request.
+If the pull request does not meet the acceptance criteria, it will log the non-compliant pull request and provide a link to it.

 At the moment, all requests are run synchronously so larger merge windows could take a while.